modernben/forge-docs/1.0/resources/daemons.md

 If you are using Forge's user isolation features, you should navigate to the `.forge` directory within the `/home/{username}` directory based on the user that the process belongs to in order to locate the daemon's log files.
 :::

+## Circle Permissions

+You may grant a circle member authority to create and manage daemons by granting the `server:create-daemons` and `server:delete-daemons` permissions.